-Research in the Filbin Lab focuses on understanding the fundamental mechanisms of eukaryotic translation initiation and how these mechanisms are manipulated during viral infection as well as cellular development.
+Research in the Filbin Lab focuses on the fundamental mechanisms and biomolecular structures that regulate eukaryotic translation initiation.

 Non-coding RNA Structure-Function